.png)

 Indirect

-pronouns, like direct object pronouns, must be placed before the
+pronouns, like direct pronouns, must be placed before the

 verb, unless the verb is in the infinitive form

 - Non ho tempo di comprarle il regalo.
-(I have no time to buy her a gift.)
+(I don't have time to buy her a present)

 and the verbs that behave like “piacere” (bastare, mancare,

-require indirect object pronouns.
-Usually they are the verbs followed
+require indirect object pronouns are the verbs followed

 by preposition A.